Penn State Nittany Lions football: West Virginia

+Penn State and West Virginia have played each other 59 times.
+The first game was in 1904 when Penn State won that game 34–0.
+In their most recent encounter on August 31, 2024, Penn State won 34–12 in Morgantown.
+This series has been dominated by the Nittany Lions who lead the series 50–9–2.

+Historic series

 Alabama

-Though the Crimson Tide are not as much of a traditional opponent for the Nittany Lions, the two teams are still often considered among the best in the country, claim a combined 20 national titles, and have met in a bowl game three times.
+Though the Crimson Tide are not as much of a traditional opponent for the Nittany Lions, the two teams are still often considered among the best in the country, claim a combined 20 national titles (of which 18 belong to Alabama), and have met in a bowl game three times.
 The series began on December 19, 1959, in that year's edition of the Liberty Bowl, a 7–0 win for No. 12 Penn State.
 Sixteen years later, the Nittany Lions and Crimson Tide met in the 1975 Sugar Bowl, resulting in a 13–6 Tide victory in New Orleans.
 Perhaps the most notable game between these two teams came four years later, in a 1979 Sugar Bowl rematch, resulting in another Alabama victory.
 The rivalry was intensified during the 1980s, when the Lions and Tide met in 10 consecutive seasons, all during regular season play.
 After this time, the rivalry went dormant for two decades before being renewed for a 2-game home-and-home series in 2010 and 2011.
 Alabama leads the series 10–5 with the last game played in 2011.

+"Unrivaled"

+Due to Penn State being independent for most of the program's existence, it has been noted for not having a "true rival" in the Big Ten.
+In 2015, the university acquired a trademark for the term "unrivaled", which has since been used in team merchandise, media posts, and other forms of branding.
+Since 2014, a weekly preview program has been produced during football season known as "Unrivaled: The Penn State Football Story", and many team social media posts have been concluded with "#PSUnrivaled".

 Traditions

-The White Out
+White Out

-This White Out tradition dates back to a student section white out in 2004 and has become one of the most eagerly anticipated games during the football season.
+The White Out tradition dates back to a student section white out in 2004 against Purdue, and has become one of the most eagerly anticipated games during the football season.
 In recent years, Penn State students have donned white clothes, paint - anything white - to show their solidarity and support for the Nittany Lions.
 Forming a mass of bouncing and infectious enthusiasm, the students have "Whited Out" Beaver Stadium, the Bryce Jordan Center and other sports venues, making them some of the noisiest and most intimidating stadiums in America.

 Beano Cook of ESPN says, "If you aren't impressed with the White Out, you're probably one of those people who think the moon landing was faked."